-- 19. If you decide to suspend your programme of study you must let your School know when you wish to return (subject to the University's general rules on the length of any suspension) and plan with your Personal Tutor the optimum timetable for your re-integration into your programme of study, including the examination schedule.
-Students with a Tier 4 or student visa should indicate their return date on the Change of Circumstance form, signed by your School.
+- 19. If you decide to interrupt your programme of study you must let your School know when you wish to return (subject to the University's general rules on the length of any interruption) and plan with your Personal Tutor the optimum timetable for your re-integration into your programme of study, including the examination schedule.
+Students on a sponsored student visa should indicate their return date on the Change of Circumstance form, signed by your School.
 You are required to take a minimum of two weeks leave following the birth of your child from all University study.
-Please be aware this is a legal requirement and must be adhered to in all cases. - 20.
-Your study plans will be shared with all members of the teaching team on your programme by your Personal Tutor.
+Please be aware this is a health and safety requirement and must be adhered to in all cases. - 20.
+Your study plans will be shared with all members of the teaching team on your programme by your Personal Tutor/Personal Academic Advisor.
 This is to ensure consistency in the support and arrangements put in place to support your studies.